 We will discuss this in further detail during a brainstorm session, but you should consider what props will work well for your brand.
 If you’re selling makeup or a makeup artist, you would probably want to bring those products with you, along with complimentary products (like say, a brush, etc.).
 Flowers are always a great prop to bring.
 Things that are the same, or compliment, your brand colors.

 Do you provide props?

 This is another thing that probably would depend on our conversation together.
 I can absolutely bring props if you think they’ll benefit your photos.
-During my beta testing/introductory pricing, however, I am not including props in the pricing.
+During my beta testing/introductory pricing, however, I am not including props in the pricing for Story Sessions.

 What should I wear?

 There is no right answer to this.
 The short answer is: wear whatever you feel fierce in!